Previous Page Next Page

 • An immediate threat of serious physical or emotional harm or death of a child caused by abuse or neglect.

-P1 intakes may also be appropriate when an alleged perpetrator continues to maintain access to children, even if the victim child has been removed from the situation.
+P1 intakes may also be appropriate when an alleged perpetrator continues to have access to children, even if the victim child was removed from the situation.

 If a child in DFPS conservatorship dies while in a licensed placement, see 4632 Death of a Child in DFPS Conservatorship.